 Solar · Illinois

-Illinois homes paid an average 20.5¢ per kilowatt-hour in April — about 12% more than a year before, the steepest climb of the four states we serve.
+Illinois homes paid an average 20.5¢ per kilowatt-hour in April 2026 — about 12% more than a year before.
+That climb wasn't your decision.
 Lock a number the utility can't touch.

 Takes 30 seconds · No spam · No door-knock unless you ask.